TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-please-wait.md

 ## **Recommended Steps**

-1. Use [steps 1-3 of the VM Repair Commands](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/repair-windows-vm-using-azure-virtual-machine-repair-commands) to prepare a new Repair VM and then use Remote Desktop Connection to connect to it.
+1. Use [steps 1-3 of the VM Repair Commands](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/repair-windows-vm-using-azure-virtual-machine-repair-commands) to prepare a new Repair VM, then use Remote Desktop Connection to connect to it
 2. Locate the dump file and submit a support ticket:

     1. On the repair VM, go to Windows folder in the attached OS disk.
 If the driver letter that is assigned to the attached OS disk is `F`, you need to go to `F:\Windows`.

-    2. Locate the `memory.dmp` file, and then [submit a support ticket](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) with the memory dump file.
+    2. Locate the `memory.dmp` file, and then [submit a support ticket](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) with the memory dump file

 ## **Recommended Documents**